 The event that causes a trigger to fire can be any combination of an insert, update, or deletion carried out on the table, either directly or indirectly.
-If the table is the object of a SQL INSERT, UPDATE, or DELETE command the trigger is directly fired assuming that the corresponding insert, update, or deletion event is defined as a triggering event.
+If the table is the object of a SQL INSERT, UPDATE, DELETE, or TRUNCATE command the trigger is directly fired assuming that the corresponding insert, update, delete, or truncate event is defined as a triggering event.
 The events that fire the trigger are defined in the CREATE TRIGGER command.